Ian Bannen: Theatre

 Bannen became a successful figure on the London stage, making a name for himself in the plays of both Shakespeare and Eugene O'Neill.
-He was an original member of the Royal Shakespeare Company, and played leading roles in productions of Othello, Hamlet, and As You Like It.
+He was an original member of the Royal Shakespeare Company and played leading roles in productions of Othello, Hamlet, and As You Like It.

-Aside from his Shakespearean roles, he was also well-known for his interpretations of Eugene O'Neill.
+Aside from his Shakespearean roles, Bannen was also well known for his interpretations of Eugene O'Neill's dramas.
 He played Hickey in the original 1958 West End production of The Iceman Cometh and James (Jamie) Tyrone Jr. in Long Day's Journey into Night (opposite Alan Bates and Anthony Quayle) the same year.
 Over 20 years later, he reprised the role in O'Neill's sequel A Moon for the Misbegotten, first on the West End and then in the 1984 Broadway revival.
 He also played Cornelius Melody in a 1962 staging of A Touch of the Poet, first in Dublin and then in Venice.

 He starred in the West End debut of Brian Friel's play Translations, which earned him a Critics' Circle Theatre Award for Best Supporting Actor in 1981.
 The same year, he played Jesus Christ in Thine is the Kingdom, a passion play staged at the Liverpool Metropolitan Cathedral.
 His other notable West End work included roles in A View from the Bridge (opposite Anthony Quayle and Richard Harris), the title role in Serjeant Musgrave's Dance, Toys in the Attic, and The Devil's Disciple.
 He played Judge Brack in Hedda Gabler at the 1977 Edinburgh International Festival.

 His last stage role was in a 1992 revival of All My Sons at the Young Vic.